awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 **To close your AWS account**

-1. [Sign in as the root user of the account](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html) that you want to close, using the email address and password that are associated with the account\.
-If you sign in as an AWS Identity and Access Management \(IAM\) user or role, you can't close an account\.

 1. Open the Billing and Cost Management console at [https://console.aws.amazon.com/billing/home#/](https://console.aws.amazon.com/billing/home#/)\.

-1. On the navigation bar in the upper\-right corner, choose your account name \(or alias\), and then choose **My Account**\.
+1. On the navigation bar in the upper\-right corner, choose your account name \(or alias\), and choose **Account**\.

-1. On the **Account Settings** page, scroll to the end of the page to the **Close Account** section\.
+1. Scroll to the end of the page to the **Close Account** section\.
 Read and ensure that you understand the text next to the check box\.
 After you close an AWS account, you can no longer use it to access AWS services\.

+   If the account has a [multi\-factor authentication \(MFA\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) device turned on, keep your MFA device until the 90 day post\-closure period expires, or [turn off](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_disable.html) before closing the account\.

-1. Select the check box to accept the terms, and then choose **Close Account**\.
+1. Select the check box to accept the terms, and choose **Close Account**\.

 1. In the confirmation box, choose **Close Account**\.